ncolomer/MapPush/README.md

 * Deploy the webapp on Jetty8 using the Maven command `mvn jetty:run` (you need [Maven](http://maven.apache.org/))

 You are now able to connect as many tab of your favorite browser you want to [http://localhost:8080/MapPush](http://localhost:8080/MapPush).
-You may also want to use the following shell commands to play with the API:
+You may also want to use the following shell commands to play with the exposed API:

 ```
 # Connect to the WebSocket URI